undergrad-partner-school

 Campus Life

-Not everything at Loyola University New Orleans is about learning and grades: campus life is an essential part of your educational experience.
-Check out some info about social life at Loyola University New Orleans.
+It is not all about learning and grades at Loyola University New Orleans: campus life is a crucial component of your educational experience.
+Find out some information about social life at Loyola University New Orleans.

 Student Organizations

-This school has 115 open-membership student organizations you can participate in.
-Sororities and fraternities are included in that number.
-12 percent of male and 13 of female students participate actively in different organizations at Loyola University New Orleans.
-The student organization with the highest level of popularity is Interfraternity Council, followed by International Student Association and Honor Student Association.
+There are 115 student organizations and groups with open membership at this school.
+That includes sororities and fraternities.
+The percentage of male students who are members of organizations is 12 and female students 13.
+The student organization that gathers the largest number of students is Interfraternity Council, followed by International Student Association and Honor Student Association.
 Other popular organizations among the students at Loyola University New Orleans are Black Student Union and Panhellenic Council.

-If the world of acting appeals to you, there is a drama club you can join.
+For individuals with a penchant for acting, there is a drama club offering an opportunity to get involved.
 You have a talent for media and communication?
 Loyola University New Orleans publishes its own newspaper.

 Student Services

-Loyola University New Orleans has a number of services important for a comfortable and safe life on campus.
+At Loyola University New Orleans, there are many amenities required for a comfortable and safe life on campus.

-All in all, campus life at Loyola University New Orleans is rich and vibrant and provides everything most students need.
+All in all, campus life at Loyola University New Orleans is rich and vibrant and provides all you need for a comfortable stay.

 Career Services